jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 In Defensive Stance, you push all creatures in melee with you back 1 space and try to trip the enemies.
 This synergizes extremely well with Lunge in Aggressive Stance and can be used to give yourself some space for ranged attacks or for positioning adjustments.
 Another great defensive tool for ranged builds.

 In Dueling Stance, you have the crown jewel of Long Blade effects: a highly effective disarm.
 This rarely fails even against powerful enemies and for many creatures that use weapons, being disarmed can completely neuter them.
 Enemies will not try to pick up their disarmed weapon, and will instead just scratch at you with their fists or other natural weapons they may have.
 This is also extraordinarily effective against turrets as it not only renders them completely useless, it also gives you access to their weapon which is guaranteed to be jacked.
 This synergizes extraordinarily well with true kin with a biodynamic power plant or mutants with Electrical Generation.
-It also allows you to get your weapon back if you use the Deploy Turrets Tinkering skill, which can allow you to plant down strong ranged weapons and then get them back at the end of combat.
+It also allows you to get your weapon back if you use the Deploy Turret skill, which can allow you to plant down strong ranged weapons and then get them back at the end of combat.
 In case all that wasn’t enough, turret weapons are incredibly expensive and a fantastic source of bits, so disassembling or selling the guns and cells can give massive amounts of wealth to quickly purchase stronger weapons and armor.

 ### Improved Dueling Stance